torvalds/linux/Documentation/driver-api/i2c.rst

 between masters, as well as to handshake and to synchronize clocks from slower clients.

-The Linux I2C programming interfaces support the master side of bus interactions and the slave side.
+The GNU/Linux I2C programming interfaces support the master side of bus interactions and the slave side.
 The programming interface is structured around two kinds of driver, and two kinds of device.
 An I2C "Adapter Driver" abstracts the controller hardware; it binds to a